 Let’s dive into your options for free land in the United States!

-Where Can You Get Land for Free in USA?
+Where Can You Get Land for Free in the USA?

 The short answer: you can find free land offers in small towns, cities, and rural communities that are trying to attract more people or businesses.

 Sometimes, you’ll be required to use the land for a primary residence (usually of a certain size, within a certain time frame, and meeting other requirements).
 Other times, the free land will be zoned for commercial purposes, so you’ll need to use it to start a business.
 Or, free land may be available for community development purposes (e.g. turning it into a community garden).

 The long answer?
 Check out the towns below where you can find free land programs in the US!

 Free Land in Colorado

 Flagler, Colorado: Colorado is a popular state, but most people think about areas like Denver and Boulder—not Flagler, a small town 120 miles east of Denver.
 The free land here is geared toward business owners, and the amount of land you can get will be decided by how many jobs your company can bring to the town.
 See more details here.

 Manilla, Iowa: Get a free lot to build a single-family home in this small Iowa town.
 Twelve homes have already been built under this program, and more are available for their second phase.
 See more details here.

 Free Land in Kansas